 Lesson 1 – Intensity Amplifies Results

-First, a little preface.
-This is no doubt your life.
-YOU get to decide how radical you want to be.
+This is your life.
+YOU will decide how radical you want to be.

 If you don’t want to do without that latte, hell, order one for me, too.